Carbon pricing is spreading, prices are rising, and CBAMS are coming. The U.S. is now the only developed country without a national carbon price.

-The growing gap between the U.S. carbon price ($0) and that of our trading partners is causing the U.S. to miss out on the biggest economic opportunity of this century - leadership of the next technological revolution in human civilization.
-As a result, China is now getting the economic benefits of being the global leader in producing and selling wind and solar power solutions, EVs, and batteries.
+The growing gap between the U.S. carbon price ($0) and the carbon prices of our trading partners ignores the biggest economic opportunity of this century - leadership of the next technological revolution in human civilization.
+As a result, China, not the U.S., is reaping the benefits of leading the production and sales of wind and solar power solutions, EVs, and batteries.

-A steadily rising federal carbon fee on fossil fuel production would put the U.S. back in the race by unleashing private investment and innovation in solutions, accelerating their production and deployment, and reaping the cost-reducing benefits of economies of scale.
-It would also harmonize U.S. climate policy with the policies of our major trading partners.
-The cash-back approach makes it affordable to families, transferring polluter profits to all citizens.
-It puts more money in most people's pockets, which makes the policy popular.
+A steadily rising carbon fee on fossil fuel production will put the U.S. back in the race by unleashing private investment and innovation in 21st-century energy solutions, accelerating production and deployment, and driving efficiencies through economies of scale.
+It will also harmonize U.S. climate policy with those of our major trading partners - the only way to avoid paying their upcoming CBAMs in trade.

 Article: bit.ly/carbon-price-gap-article